Skip to Main Content

 In 1997, WDCU-FM’s collection was added to the Archives, which includes commercially issued sound recordings, recordings from National Public Radio programs, as well as interviews and shows by WDCU hosts and programmers.
 Other materials in the collection include books, periodicals, posters, promotional material, business correspondence, concert programs, newspaper clippings, scrapbooks, awards, commendations and photographs.

-A selection of significant collections that have been added over the years include veteran radio broadcaster Paul Anthony’s collection of LP recordings as well as his radio interviews of jazz artists and personalities; jazz historian Ernest Dyson’s collection of books, recordings and archival materials; writer and critic Will Friedwald’s donation of the Herb & Will Friedwald collection of LP recordings that cover the history of jazz from traditional 1920s New Orleans style to avant-garde experimentation of the 1960s, 1970s and beyond; author and historian W. Royal Stokes’ collection of books, recordings, interviews, professional papers and other archival materials; music historian, pianist, and author John E. Hasse’s collection of LP recordings; the Ronnie Wells and Ron Elliston collection that includes materials from the East Coast Jazz Festival and the Elliston Music Studio for Jazz Studies; journalist, jazz critic and author Tom Scanlan’s private collection of recordings, periodicals, scripts, and playlists; writer, historian and producer William A. Brower’s donation of materials documenting the historic Capital City Jazz Festival; the family of Mr. Brower’s donation of recordings and his archival collection that includes materials documenting the Jazz Forum and Concerts produced at the Congressional Black Caucus Annual Legislative Conference; and the vast collection of recordings of local researcher, author, publisher and noted discographer George Hall.
+A selection of significant collections that have been added over the years include veteran radio broadcaster Paul Anthony’s collection of LP recordings as well as his radio interviews of jazz artists and personalities; jazz historian Ernest Dyson’s collection of books, recordings and archival materials; writer and critic Will Friedwald’s donation of the Herb & Will Friedwald collection of LP recordings that cover the history of jazz from traditional 1920s New Orleans style to avant-garde experimentation of the 1960s, 1970s and beyond; author and historian W. Royal Stokes’ collection of books, recordings, interviews, professional papers and other archival materials; music historian, pianist, and author John E. Hasse’s collection of LP recordings and extensive research materials; the Ronnie Wells and Ron Elliston collection that includes materials from the East Coast Jazz Festival and the Elliston Music Studio for Jazz Studies; journalist, jazz critic and author Tom Scanlan’s private collection of recordings, periodicals, scripts, and playlists; writer, historian and producer William A. Brower’s donation of materials documenting the historic Capital City Jazz Festival; the family of Mr. Brower’s donation of recordings and his archival collection that includes materials documenting the Jazz Forum and Concerts produced at the Congressional Black Caucus Annual Legislative Conference; and the vast collection of recordings of local researcher, author, publisher and noted discographer George Hall.
 The archives also houses materials that support the curriculum and document the rich history of jazz studies and JAZZAlive at the University of the District of Columbia.

 In addition to the vast holdings of commercially issued sound recordings, books, periodicals, and other published materials, many of the collections contain unique resources that not only highlight jazz artists and document jazz activities, sites and events in the Washington, D.C. area, but viewed through a broader perspective, document the history of the city and university.